mindspore-ai/docs/docs/lite/docs/source_en/quick_start/train_lenet.md

 ### Environment Requirements

 - The compilation environment supports Linux x86_64 only.
-Ubuntu 18.04.02 LTS is recommended.
+Ubuntu 18.04.02LTS is recommended.

 - Software dependency